cdempsie/payments-example/README.md

 go run server.go -port 8888
 ```

+## Supported Operations

+The API supports the basic CRUD operations plus List.
+Create will assign a new UUID to the payment.
 ## Run The Tests

 You can run the unit tests using (server does not need to be running):